Sonnet 247

 Sonnet 238

-What now of love adorned with golden rings,
+What now of love, adorned with golden rings,

-Soars over mountain and engulfs the land
+Soars over mountains and engulfs the land

-Bestowing glorious dreams of two as one,
+Uniting glorious dreams of two as one,

-Crowned purpose sure forever there to stand.
+Crowned purpose sure, forever so to stand.

-And lofty pledge may fall on stony ears,
+And lofty pledges fall upon stone ears,

 Sung hymns may lose all timbre, pace and rhyme

-And effervescent smiles condense to tears.
+And effervescent smiles dissolve to tears.

-The course of love lies oft beyond our will;
+The course of love lies oft beyond our will—

 To hold that sacred cup, and never spill.